Vansh0207/To-Do-List/README.md

-# My Full-Stack To-Do List Application
+# Full-Stack To-Do List Application

 ## Overview
 This is a simple yet complete full-stack To-Do List application built with a JavaScript-centric stack.
 It allows users to register, log in, and manage their personal To-Do tasks, including task name, description, estimated time, and completion status.